Miguel Cabrera Player Props: Tigers vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in the league.
+- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff ranks fourth in the league.

-- The Marlins' 4.11 team ERA ranks 13th among all league pitching staffs.
+- The Marlins have the 14th-ranked team ERA across all league pitching staffs (4.12).

-- Marlins pitchers combine to allow 114 home runs (1.1 per game), the eighth-fewest in the league.
+- Marlins pitchers combine to rank 11th in baseball in home runs surrendered (116 total, 1.1 per game).

-- His last appearance was on Saturday, July 22 against the Colorado Rockies, when the righty went six innings, surrendering one earned run while giving up two hits.
+- The lefty last pitched on Sunday against the Colorado Rockies, when he tossed seven innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.